 In the first half of 2020, the ransomware threat has taken an ominous turn, as nation states and crime gangs change tactics to make more money.
 Now, in addition to encrypting your important files, some ransomware is also first handing over your potentially sensitive information to the attackers.
 That allows them to extort you twice, once to get access to your system again and once to buy your data back.
 This also raises the impact from operational to (in some cases) regulatory since the data may be ePHI or other regulated information.

 Also, during the pandemic, the price of ransomware plummeted, making it easier for criminals to get their hands on the extortion-malware, and Ransomware-as-a-Service exploded.
-CI Security saw a jump in the number of attacks using the REvil, aka Sodinokibi ransomware.
+Critical Insight saw a jump in the number of attacks using the REvil, aka Sodinokibi ransomware.

 Meanwhile, due to the shift to remote work in March 2020 to stop the spread of coronavirus, unsuspecting employees with little to no IT knowledge or basic security awareness training went home to plug their work laptops into their home office networks, complete with commodity routers and poorly-protected wi-fi connections, elevating risks.

 Remember, the new tactic emerging is not just locking up systems and data, but also sending the data to the criminals first.
 In early May 2020, one hacked law firm specializing in entertainment, GSMLaw, a New York firm with clients like Madonna, was attacked by the REvil crime gang.
 Locking up the law firm’s data, the crime gang made their initial demand of $21 million, only to double it to $42 million after finding additional intel on President Donald Trump.